maxdesalle/website/content/posts/understanding-many-worlds.md

 "a world where Bob saw B," in reality there are infinitely many slight variations entangled into those states, each differing by the paths of countless photons, molecules, and atoms.
 Talking about a "number of worlds" is like asking, "How many waves are in the ocean?"
-The answer depends on where you draw the lines, the ocean itself is one continuous whole.

 ### **6.6 Can We Interact with Other Worlds?**